 Remove the exterior panel for your RV refrigerator and check for spider webs, bugs and any other pests.
 Use a can of compressed air to blow any debris out of the burner tube and ignition area if your RV has a propane powered fridge.

 Inspect all the wiring in the compartment for mice damage and make sure all the connections are on tight.

 RV Water Heater

-You’ll need to check your water heater’s exterior access cover and refrigerator panel as part of your RV de-winterization process.
-Make sure they’re free of cobwebs, dead (or alive) insects or spiders, dirt, and debris.
+Your RV water heater is next on the list when you de-winterize your RV.
+You’ll need to inspect behind your water heater’s exterior access cover.
+Make sure it’s free of cobwebs, dead (or alive) insects or spiders, dirt, and debris.

-Inspect it for cracks, splits and leaks.
-If you’ve not cleaned your water heater component when you winterized your RV, this is a good time to complete that project now.
+Also, inspect both for cracks, splits and leaks.
+If you’ve not cleaned your water heater component when you winterize your RV, this is a good time to complete that project now.

-It’s important though to clean your water heater compartment thoroughly, we use a water heater cleaning wand to get deep into the component to clean out any calcification and hardened debris.
+After you’ve done your inspection, it’s time to clean your water heater compartment thoroughly using a water heater cleaning wand to get deep into the component to clean out any calcification and hardened debris.